pieroproietti/penguins-eggs/sourceforge/files/iso/mx-linux/README.md

 # Linux MX

-* **egg-of-mx-buster-xfce** - remaster of MX19
+* **egg-of-mx-buster-kde-amd64** - remaster of MX19
-* **egg-of-mx-bullseye-xfce** - remaster of MX21
+* **egg-of-mx-bullseye-xfce-amd64** - remaster of MX21

 I'm playing with it and trying to add eggs support to mx-installer to see if it is possible to use it for others Debian based distros.

-MX already have it's own tool to remaster it: mx-snapshot.
+At the moment this is the result:

-Will be nice, if possible, to use mx-installer on others remix Debian based.
-I'm trying to add it to eggs.
+* **egg-of-debian-bullseye-xfce-amd64** -

-smartmontools
+This is a Debian bullseye xfce, not MX, with the possibility to be installed with: krill, mx-installer and calamares.

 # Disclaim
 __Please note what this project is in no way connected to MX-Linux in any official way, it’s just my personal experiment__.